-Submarine Channel presents Unspeak, a brand-new interactive documentary investigating the manipulative power of language.
-Blending filmmaking, data, technology, and design, the story of Unspeak unfolds across a series of short films, data visualizations, and a participatory dictionary.
-Unspeak is based on British journalist Steven Poole’s intriguing book of the same name.
+Unspeak is an interactive documentary investigating the manipulative power of language.
+Blending filmmaking, data, technology, and design, the story unfolds across a series of short films, data visualizations, and a participatory dictionary.
+The project is based on British journalist Steven Poole’s intriguing book of the same name.

 With its demands for sound-bytes and attention grabbing quotes, the media creates Unspeak.
 Rather than critically investigating terms coined by politicians, the media engines often indiscriminately hijack them.

-Through a radical collage of archival footage, quotes, and Steven Poole’s own enlightening analyses, Unspeak critically and satirically reveals the unspoken messages and obscured meanings behind familiar media terms such as Weapons of Mass Destruction, File Sharing, Austerity Measures, Erectile Dysfunction, or the Dutch word Kopvoddentax.
+Through a radical collage of archival footage, quotes, and Steven Poole’s own enlightening analyses, the interactive experience critically and satirically reveals the unspoken messages and obscured meanings behind familiar media terms such as Weapons of Mass Destruction, File Sharing, Austerity Measures, Erectile Dysfunction, or the Dutch word Kopvoddentax.

 Tune in to the wealth of daily Unspeak talk, so that you’ll start seeing and hearing it everywhere.
 And then, perhaps, we can fight back.